 - Create intervention triggers

-Set up automated alerts when students show disengagement patterns (e.g., skipping 3+ pages in a row).
+Set up automated alerts when students show repeated disengagement patterns (for example, consecutive skipped sections).
 Reach out proactively with support.

 Tracking different types of course materials